Analyzing Fairness of Computer Vision and Natural Language Processing Models: Implementation of Fairness Analyses

 \section{Implementation of Fairness Analyses}

-In recent years, the growing use of machine learning (ML) across various sectors has raised significant concerns regarding fairness and bias in classification models.
-Given their potential impact on decision-making in critical fields such as healthcare, finance, and criminal justice [28], ensuring fairness in these models has become crucial.
-Bias in ML models can arise from factors like imbalanced training data, model selection, and inherent societal biases, ultimately resulting in discriminatory outcomes against marginalized groups [29].
+In recent years, the growing use of ML across various sectors has raised significant concerns regarding fairness and bias in classification models.
+Given their potential impact on decision-making in critical areas such as healthcare, finance, and criminal justice [33], ensuring fairness in these models is crucial.
+Bias in ML models can arise from factors such as imbalanced training data, model selection, and inherent societal biases, leading to discriminatory outcomes against marginalized groups [34].